Parking Rules & Regulations

 Annual Paid Permit: (Full-Time CNM Employees ONLY)

 - First replacement fee: $25

-- Second replacement: A letter must be written to the dean of students explaining the situation and a meeting will be scheduled with the dean to address the matter.
+- Second replacement: A letter must be written to the Chief of Safety & Security explaining the situation and a meeting will be scheduled with the Chief of Safety & Security to address the matter.
 If approved by the dean of students, a $30 fee will be administered to the permit holder.

 The administrative fees must be paid in full at the Cashier's Office before a new permit will be issued.
 A stolen permit, once reported, will be placed on a stolen permit hot sheet, in which the department personnel will be on the look out for on campus.

 Unreported lost or stolen permits will be considered active, and if found on an unregistered vehicle, the vehicle will be cited and towed at the registered permit holder's expense.
 The permit holder will be responsible for all fines.

 SECURITY NOTE: Permits are prime targets for theft and auto burglary.
 Vehicles should always be locked with windows rolled up.

 3. False Registration: Only CNM is authorized to sell parking permits.
 No person shall attempt to obtain, use or alter stolen, lost or counterfeit parking permits or a permit issued based on false information.
 Giving false information that is known to be false constitutes false registration.
 Violation of this provision may result in fines, suspension of campus parking privileges and referral to the dean of students or appropriate department head for disciplinary action.

 4 .
 Recall of Permits: Parking permits are the property of CNM and may be recalled—and parking privileges revoked—when:

 b .
 A permit is used by an unauthorized person